 Market Place & Packhorse Court, Keswick, Sunday, 2nd December, 2018

 This is a fantastic opportunity to combine some Christmas shopping with support for local charities.
-During this event, around 30 local and national charities have stalls where you can browse their goods that include a selection of homemade Christmas crafts and cakes.
-In addition, there is a nativity scene, and children will be delighted with the fun fair and the arrival of Father Christmas, complete with his live reindeer.
+During this event, around 30 local and national charities have stalls.
+You can browse their goods that include a selection of homemade Christmas crafts and cakes.
+Also, there is a nativity scene, and children will be delighted with the fun fair.
+Plus the arrival of Father Christmas, complete with his live reindeer.
 There are also street performances throughout the day.
 Traders and other workers will be dressed in Victorian costume, and visitors are invited to do the same.